War poetry

-A war poet is a poet who participates in a war and writes about their experiences, or a non-combatant who writes poems about war.
-While the term is applied especially to those who served during the First World War, the term can be applied to a poet of any nationality writing about any war, including Homer's Iliad, from around the 8th century BC as well as poetry of the American Civil War, the Spanish Civil War, the Crimean War and other wars.
+War poetry is poetry on the topic of war.
+While the term is applied especially to works of the First World War, the term can be applied to poetry about any war, including Homer's Iliad, from around the 8th century BC as well as poetry of the American Civil War, the Spanish Civil War, the Crimean War and other wars.
+War poets may be combatants or noncombatants.